CaptainACQ/f22raptor/README.md

 altering it to a design that looks similar to the F-22.
 A complete nav system rework for it is more than a one person job.
 [In-Progress]

+* Quick look cameras need updated for new cockpit.
+[Partially Complete]

 * I have no idea if the flight computer on the real aircraft could process flight plans for autopilot(most likely not), but I plan on incorporating it into it for a more enjoyable experience.
+[Works but interface (TMFD) is ugly]

 * 3D model needs some more rework.
 Tires need to be flattened and not look like balloons.
 Creases need to be added to the underside of the wings.
 Creases need to be added for gear bay doors.

-* Quick look cameras need updated for new cockpit.

 * Fly-By-Wire not very responsive, doesn't hold altitude correctly.

-* Taxi light toggle works but the programmatic state seems wrong somehow.
-That is to say that SimConnect variable LIGHT TAXI ON is not working, but the event TOGGLE_TAXI_LIGHTS works to toggle the actual lights properly.

 * Autothrottle not working as expected.